 If you are interested in becoming a volunteer and want to know more about what life is like as a live in volunteer have a look at our live-in volunteer page.

 Our present needs

-At the moment would be especially happy to recieve donations of…
+As of the April 2016 we would be especially happy to receive donations of…

 Are you looking for something meaningful to do in your gap year or pastoral placement?
 The Catholic Worker Farm is always looking for Christian women to join the internship program with us.
 Suitable candidates can volunteer all year round, the normal commitment is 6 months to a year, although we do accept applications for those wanting to stay for 3 months.
-Please see the Interns and Volunteers page for more information.
+Please see our Live-in volunteering page for more information.